Aug. 31, 2023

 Consumers, in turn, can find the information they are looking for increasingly easily on the Internet.
 For example, you can very simply askChatGPT what are the 20 most important points to consider when insuring a motorhome, for example.
 There are already several apps on the market that provide tailored financial advice using AI, such as Parthean or Mint.
 Admittedly not yet suitable for linking your Dutch bank accounts.

-The power of the advisor
+The power of account managers

 Human qualities such as kindness, empathy, empathy, trust and respect are difficult to replicate by AI.
 It has been mentioned many times in this magazine, these qualities are and will continue to be essential for building good relationships with customers.
 Customer comes from the French word "chalant," which means as much as "attention.
 After all, we all know the word "nonchalant.
 With personal attention, advisors can create a loyalty factor beyond the purely transactional relationship between client and AI system.
 Especially if you also provide proactive support so that clients feel valued and well cared for.